i2b2plugins/wc-CARE-conceptObservationTallyDemographicsHistograms/README.md

 # CARE (Cohort Analysis & Refinement Expeditor) - Concept Observation Tally Demographics Histograms
 A plugin developed for the i2b2 Web Client plugin.
-This plugin generates demographic histograms on a specified subsets of patients associated (observed) with various counts of observations of a selected concept (ontology term).
+This plugin generates demographic histograms on a specified subsets of patients associated (observed) with various counts of observations for a selected concept (ontology term).

 ## Plugin Development:
 ### Author/s: